Information on how to stay safe and healthy during your gap year overseas.

 Gap year providers

 If you decide to organise your trip with a gap year company, research the company thoroughly before committing yourself.
 Find out how long they have been operating and how many people they have taken abroad in the past.
-It’s a good idea to speak to past gap travellers who have used the company to find out about their experiences.
+It’s a good idea to check reviews and speak to travellers who have used the company to find out about their experiences.

 You could also check whether the company complies with British Standard ‘BS 8848’ which specifies operational requirements for organisers of adventurous and educational activities abroad including university and academic fieldwork, gap year experiences, adventure holidays, charity challenges and research expeditions.